ENG498-JCDD/Team3/src/index.md

 Without an increase to SNAP benefits, food insecurity rates will increase across the country as well as reliance on community-based relief.

-If the federal government would increase the budget for SNAP and loosen the eligibility requirements so more people can access benefits, individuals facing food insecurity could become more financially, physically, and emotionally secure.
+If data professionals can provide clear evidence of the harms associated with cutting funding to SNAP, the government may increase the program budget and reduce the barriers to eligibility.
+As a result, more people would be able to access benefits, and individuals facing food insecurity would become more financially, physically, and emotionally secure.

 ## Specifying Questions